 Increases Diversity and Inclusion

 VILT sessions online presence enables a wide group of people to attend training from across the globe.
 It presents organizations with an assortment of trainers to choose from without worrying about paying for the trainer’s traveling and accommodation costs along with the general training fee.
 Moreover, training is accessible to people with physical impairments as well which is an added advantage of remote training.

 Here are 5 Tips to Keep in Mind When Planning a Virtual Instructor Led Training Session:

 A VILT session can mean a literal ILT session hosted over a learning management system or webinar tool.
 Subsequently, It can also be more than just an evolved form of ILT.

 It is your call to make, and whatever the call may be, you need to define a set of goals that the VILT session must accomplish.

 Goals can revolve around the outcomes of the training or even the kind of training you want to deliver.
 Goals are defined for the course curriculum or even the design of the eLearning courses being used.
 Setting a goal for any of the supporting functions of VILT in advance helps give shape to your program.
 It also allows you to deliver a session with greater results.

-Some other goals to set when planning VILT are:
+Some other goals to set when planning virtual instructor led training are:

-Defining goals in advance will help you plan a good VILT session.
+Defining goals in advance will help you plan a good virtual instructor led training session.
 So, take the time to think it through and define goals to work towards.